 Cooking a turkey can seem like a hard job.
 It is so big and intimidating!
 However, to roast a turkey is really not all that difficult.
 You simply need to plan ahead and follow some basic rules and you will be pleasantly surprised at your wonderful creation.

-This turkey was treated in a dry brine before I cooked it.
+This turkey was treated in a salt and herd dry brine before I cooked it.
 This is a long process but absolutely worth it as you will end up with ultra moist and super flavorful meat.
 I encourage you to give this a try.

 Here is what you need to do for this:

 7 teaspoons of table salt or 10.5 teaspoons of coarse salt